-Thitikorn Public company Limited (TK) has started a financial service business by providing motorcycle hire-purchase services for 50 consecutive years.
-The company Group has been a leading hire-purchase provider in Bangkok and Thailand for more than 30 consecutive years.
-After being listed on the Stock Exchange of Thailand in 2003, the company has a clear policy to expand its business to upcountry provinces, which at the end of 2022 have a population of 60,595,543 people or 91.7% of the country's population 66,090,475 people due to the economy in the upcountry economy has grown more than Bangkok during the past year.
-Since being listed in the Stock Exchange of Thailand in 2003, TK accelerated to opening 55 branches in the first 10 years after raising funds from shareholders in the stock exchange, an average of 5 branches per year.
-However, the company has delayed its plan of opening branches since 2018 after opening 57 branches in provinces of every region.
-At present, the ratio of motorcycle hire-purchase receivables in upcountry areas to Bangkok was at 75.7%: 24.3% when compared to the ratio of total motorcycle sales in upcountry areas to Bangkok was at 75.5%: 24.5%.
-The business proportions were consistent with the domestic motorcycle sales as the company has planned.
-For the ratio of hire-purchase and cash in the domestic motorcycle market, the company estimated that the ratio was up to 80%.
+Thitikorn Public Company Limited (TK) has started a financial services business by providing motorcycle hire-purchase services for 51 consecutive years.
+The company has been a leading hire-purchase provider in Bangkok and Thailand for more than 30 consecutive years.
+After being listed on the Stock Exchange of Thailand in 2003, the company has a clear policy to expand its business to other provinces, which were the main market with a population of 60,581,027 or 91.7% of the whole population (66,052,615) at the end of 2023.
+Since the upcountry economy has grown more than Bangkok during the past year, TK accelerated opening 55 branches in the first 10 years after raising funds from shareholders in the stock exchange or an average of 5 branches per year.
+The company has delayed its plan of opening branches since 2018 after opening 57 branches in every region.
+At present, the ratio of motorcycle hire-purchase receivables in upcountry areas to Bangkok was 75.7%: 24.3% when compared to the ratio of total motorcycle sales in upcountry areas to Bangkok was 75.5%: 24.5%.
+The business proportions were consistent with the domestic motorcycle sales as the company had planned.
+For the sale ratio of hire-purchase and cash in the domestic motorcycle market, the company estimated that the ratio was around 80%.

-In 2022, the motorcycle market increased sales to 1,801,902 units, increasing by 11.9% or 191,679 units.
-The automobile market has decreased sales for three consecutive years from 2019-2021.
-In 2022, there were 849,395 units sold, increasing by 11.9%.
-Both markets were affected by the supply disruption of semiconductor chip shortage.
-The automobile assembly industry was hit harder because of the higher use of semiconductor chips per vehicle than motorcycles, but both markets were able to resume expansion.
+In 2023, motorcycle market sales were 1,878,655 units, increasing 4.26% or 76,753 units; on the other hand, automobile market sales were 775,780 units or 8.7% decreased from 2022.
+Both markets were affected by supply disruption especially automobile markets due to semiconductor chip shortage during the COVID-19 outbreak, in which automobiles have higher usage of semiconductor chips than motorcycles.
+Later on, both markets were able to resume their production normally.